SHEFFIELD SYNCHRONIZED SKATING ACADEMY MEMBER HANDBOOK 2025-2026

 • Underwear should not be visible.

-• Club hoodies should not be worn for training
+• Official training kit should be worn to all training sessions

 8. On-ice and Off-ice Training